xquery/curlpipe/README.md

 Download a release or build the software.

-Now try it out, define a file (example.cs)
+Now try it out, define a file (example.cp)

 ```$bash
 [http://www.httpbin.org/get] > [/tmp/output.txt]